danburzo/yamatter/README.md

 # yamatter

 Transform YAML frontmatter data from the command line.

+Usable but underdocumented.